sieve-community/examples/object_detection/yolov8/README.md

 - `yolov8l-world`: YOLOv8-Large used for open-vocabulary object detection (specify any object you want to detect)
 - `yolov8s-world`: YOLOv8-Small used for open-vocabulary object detection (specify any object you want to detect)

+## Pricing

+Pricing will change as we push optimizations.

+For now, we charge a pay as you go rate of [$0.81 per hour of compute](https://www.sievedata.com/pricing) as this function is running on a T4 instance.

 ## Output Format

 The model returns a dictionary with the following structure: